apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 without accumulating old segments locally on Middle Manager processes, and it is encouraged to do so.

 Kinesis Indexing Service may still produce some small segments.
-Let's say the task duration is 4 hours, segment granularity is set to an HOUR and Supervisor was started at 9:10 then after 4 hours at 13:10.
-The new set of tasks will be started and events for the interval 13:00 - 14:00 may be split across a previous and new set of tasks.
+Let's say the task duration is 4 hours, segment granularity is set to an HOUR and Supervisor was started at 9:10.
+Then after 4 hours at 13:10, the new set of tasks will be started and events for the interval 13:00 - 14:00 may be split across the previous and the new set of tasks.
 If you see it becoming a problem then one can schedule re-indexing tasks be run to merge segments together into new segments of an ideal size (in the range of ~500-700 MB per segment).
 Details on how to optimize the segment size can be found on [Segment size optimization](../../operations/segment-optimization.md).
 There is also ongoing work to support automatic segment compaction of sharded segments as well as compaction not requiring